Post-hardcore: Characteristics

 Hardcore punk typically features very fast tempos, loud volume, and heavy bass levels, as well as a "do-it-yourself" ethic.
 Music database AllMusic stated "These newer bands, termed post-hardcore, often found complex and dynamic ways of blowing off steam that generally went outside the strict hardcore realm of 'loud fast rules'.
 Additionally, many of these bands' vocalists were just as likely to deliver their lyrics with a whispered croon as they were a maniacal yelp."
 AllMusic also claims that post-hardcore bands find creative ways to build and release tension rather than "airing their dirty laundry in short, sharp, frenetic bursts".
 Jeff Terich of Treblezine stated, "Instead of sticking to hardcore's rigid constraints, these artists expanded beyond power chords and gang vocals, incorporating more creative outlets for punk rock energy."
 Post-hardcore generally incorporates more complex chord shapes and progressions.
 According to SiriusXM, "tempos could be slow, or as fast as metal, and singing was allowed to be inventive."

 British post-punk of the late 1970s and early 1980s has been seen as influential on the musical development of post-hardcore bands.
 As the genre progressed, some of these groups also experimented with a wide array of influences, including soul, dub, funk, jazz, and dance-punk.
 It has also been noted that since some post-hardcore bands included members that were rooted in the beginnings of hardcore punk, some of them were able to expand their sound as they became more skilled musicians.
-During the early 2000s it became common for mainstream "melodic" post-hardcore bands to crossover into other related genres like melodic hardcore, beatdown hardcore, indie rock, screamo, and emo, straddling experimentation and accessibility.
+During the early 2000s it became common for mainstream "melodic" post-hardcore bands to crossover into other related genres like melodic hardcore, metalcore, beatdown hardcore, indie rock, screamo, and emo, straddling experimentation and accessibility.